anacidre/AngularWorkshop/Step 2: Build your first component.md

 ```

-Finally let's modify the file app.component.ts to reference the coffee-menu component (we can delete everything that is in there):
+Finally let's modify the file app.component.ts to reference the coffee-menu component (we can delete everything that is in the template inside the ts):

 ```
-<coffee-menu></coffee-menu>
+template: `<coffee-menu></coffee-menu>`
 ```

 Let's see where we are with our app and serve it.